40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-SDN/README.md

 ![active/passive design](images/fgt-ap-sdn.png)

 By default, the 2 FortiGate VMs are deployed with 4 NICs: the ha sync port (port3) and ha management port (port4) are kept on separate interfaces and subnets.
 Starting with fortios 7.0.1 ([bug id 670058](https://docs.fortinet.com/document/fortigate/7.0.1/fortios-release-notes/743723/new-features-or-enhancements)), the ha sync and ha management functions can be combined onto a single port (port3), reducing the deployment to 3 NICs per vm.
-When `3-NIC` is selected, the dedicated ha management subnet is not deployed and the management public ip is instead attached directly to port3's private ip. selecting `3-NIC` also allows the use of instance types with only 3 NICs available.
+When `3-NIC` is selected during deployment, the dedicated ha management subnet is not deployed and the management public ip is instead attached directly to port3's private ip.
+Selecting `3-NIC` also allows the use of instance types with only 3 NICs available.

 ![active/passive design](images/fgt-ap-sdn-3nic.png)